gradle/gradle/design-docs/gradle-2.0.md

 * Change the `AbstractMavenResolver` so that it no longer extends `DependencyResolver`.
 * Change the `FlatDirRepository` implementation so that it no longer uses a `DependencyResolver` implementation.
 * Remove Ivy packages from the Gradle API filter.
+* Remove Ivy as a dependency of core.
 * Remove Ivy version from the output of `gradle -v`.
 * Remove loopback resolver, ModuleVersionRepository -> Ivy adapter.
+* Remove properties from `ExternalResourceResolver` and subclasses.

-## Remove tooling API support for Gradle 1.1 clients and earlier
+## Remove tooling API support for Gradle 1.1 clients and earlier (DONE)

 Gradle 1.2 was released on 12th sept 2012.
 This change means that tooling more than roughly 18 months old as of the Gradle 2.0 release will not be able to invoke Gradle 2.0 or later.